JulieL24/project-tracker/planning.md

   * [x] in the tracker settings.py create and set LOGIN_REDIRECT_URL to the value "home"
 * Feature 8
 * [x] Protect the list view for the Project model so that only a person that has loggedin can access it
 * [x] Chnage the queryset of the view to filter the Project objects where members equals the logged in user
+* Feature 9
+* [x] Import LogoutView in accounts urls.py
+  * [x] register url patterns list wiht path "logout/" and name "logout"
+* [x] In tracker settings.py creat and set LOGOUT_REDIRECT_URL to value login so it redirects to login page

 ## resources